 Which physicochemical techniques are used in water treatment?

 The type of water treatment depends primarily on the size of the particles present in the wastewater.
 Solid particles that are visible to the naked eye can be removed in three, relatively easy ways.
-These particles are removed with filtration, flotation or sedimentation.
+These particles are removed by:

-The fine suspended particles (< 1 µm) are more difficult to remove.
-These particles can only be removed by means of physical-chemical water treatment techniques.
+Fine suspended particles (< 1 µm) are more difficult to remove.
+These particles can only be removed by means of physicalchemical water treatment techniques.

 - membrane technology – membrane filtration

-Flotation: separation of suspended solids, oils, fats and undissolved particles.
+For the separation of suspended solids, oils, fats and undissolved particles.
 This technique can be used as pretreatment for further purification or as sole treatment of the water.
-The most commonly used flotation technique is Dissolved Air Flotation (DAF), in which air is dissolved under pressure in the water to be treated.
-The very fine bubbles bind with the floc particles in the water.
-The floc particles rise to the water surface and form a floating layer.
-The floating layer is scraped off and collected in a container.
-The sludge can then be further thickened and/or dewatered.
+A commonly used flotation technique is Dissolved Air Flotation (DAF), in which air is dissolved under pressure in the water to be treated.
+Very fine bubbles bind with the floc particles in the water.
+These floc particles rise to the water surface and form a floating layer.
+In the next step, this floating layer is scraped off and collected in a container.
+That sludge can then be further thickened and/or dewatered.

-The great advantage of this type of installation is that it can be fully automated and is therefore very low maintenance.
+Above all, the big advantage of this type of installation is that it can be fully automated.
+In other words, DAF is a very low maintenance technique.

 Neutralization techniques involve adding chemicals to the wastewater.
 Some examples of neutralization units can be found below.
 It is a fairly compact set of storage and reaction tanks with the necessary dosing and mixing equipment.
-In addition to neutralizations, the pH of wastewater can also be changed for other reasons: better control of chemical reaction rates, breaking of emulsions, conditioning, stabilization of raw wastewater, etc.
+In addition to neutralizations, the pH of wastewater can also be changed for other reasons.
+Such as better control of chemical reaction rates, breaking of emulsions, conditioning, stabilization of raw wastewater, etc.

 Neutralization is a technique applied to a wide variety of wastewaters.
 These types of installations are quite simple.
 Moreover, they can be fully automated and are therefore low maintenance.
 Due to the simple construction, the investment cost can also be kept low.

-Sludge treatment: in many cases, sludge remains as a residual product after the physicochemical water treatment process.
-In most plants, the sludge is removed by third parties.
-Therefore, it is of economic importance to keep the volume of sludge as small as possible.
+In many cases, sludge remains as a residue at the end of physicochemical water treatment processes.
+Usually, this sludge residue is collected by third parties.
+Therefore, it is of economic importance to keep the volume of sludge as low as possible.
 One method of dewatering the sludge is the chamber filter press.
-Optionally, the presses can be equipped with a high-pressure spray system to clean the cakes.
+Optionally, the presses can be equipped with a high-pressure spray system to clean the filter press cloths.

-Whether it is a completely new installation, or the renovation or optimization of an existing installation, we offer you a correct solution, with an optimal price-quality ratio.
+Whether it is a completely new installation, or retrofitting or optimization of an existing installation, we offer you a correct solution, with an optimal price-quality ratio.
 Our installations are always seamlessly integrated into the existing situation of each production site.
 We aim for durable, maintenance-friendly and correctly dimensioned installations.
-In addition, we provide thorough training of the on-site maintenance staff to ensure that the wastewater treatment plant will continue to run smoothly in the long term.
-If despite this there are problems, we are always ready for a quick intervention.
+In addition, we provide thorough training of the on-site maintenance staff to ensure that the wastewater treatment plant will continue to run smoothly in the long run.
+If despite this fact problems occur, we are always ready for a quick intervention.

-Various companies from different sectors (food, feed, recycling, automotive, pharma, chemical, …) already made or are making use of our expertise for the construction of water treatment installations and/or air purification and odor control installations.
+Several companies from a wide range of industries (food, feed, recycling, automotive, pharma, chemical, …) already made or are making use of our expertise for the construction of water treatment installations.
 For all the above-mentioned specializations, we can present one or more references.